Signs of Hope and Progress

 Francis' message is a refreshing sign, because we haven't had many recently.
 Of course, there were signs of progress with the "Arab Spring," during which the some of the people in the Mid-East to overcome their fear and stand up in the streets to be counted as opposed to the despotism of dictatorial, oppressive governments.
-And it is a sign of great hope and progress that they at least tried to do it peacefully, and only in self-defense have some of them fought back against brutal, violent, deadly suppression.
+And it is a sign of great hope and progress that they at least tried to do it peacefully, and only in self-defense did some of them fight back against brutal, violent, deadly suppression.